 - We are providing COVID-19 dedicated support to the Ministry of Health with existing Global Fund and UNDP resources, and are exploring additional regional and global resources

-- We anticipate the health-related steps we are taking will impact some of our existing projects (particularly training programmes and activities that gather groups of people).
-Our teams are looking into alternative ways to deliver on development commitments, subject to public health restrictions
+- We anticipate necessary health-related steps will impact some of our existing projects (particularly training programmes and activities that gather groups of people).
+Our teams are looking into alternative ways to deliver on our development commitments, subject to public health restrictions

 - Unfortunately, due to the unpredictable nature and duration of the current crisis, we cannot currently estimate the impact this will have on our existing projects

 - Across Sudan, we have implemented a remote work policy for almost all our staff, and directed all internal meetings to take place via phone/digital systems